Development of place value - concepts, sample activities, assessment, and evaluation

 Also have had them use calculators to check and see if the calculator agrees with their reasoning.

-I have found that students who know number values and can read and write numerals well (see reading, writing, and saying numbers lesson will know what the answer is and place the decimal point without counting (for decimal numbers in tenths, hundredths, and thousandths).
-And if they know that, then they can always figure the rule or procedure for larger numbers, if they need to.
+I have found that learners who know number values and can read and write numerals well, see reading, writing, and saying numbers lesson, will know what the answer is and place the decimal point without counting for decimal numbers in tenths, hundredths, and thousandths.
+And if they know that, then they can always figure a rule or procedure for larger numbers, if they need to.

 Us proportional models: (Cuisenaire models pictured)